CryptoRodeo/oras-downstream/README.md

 Here are some **brief** steps on onboarding to Konflux using the UI:
 - Create an application in your workspace.
-- Add the repository as a component.
+- Configure your application component.
 - If you're using Github, ensure that you have the [redhat-konflux-bot](https://github.com/apps/red-hat-konflux) enabled.
+- Check Konflux CI make sure everything is set up correctly.

 For more information on configuring creating applications and components, please see [the documentation](https://konflux-ci.dev/docs/how-tos/creating/).

-## Potential Benefits of this pattern
+# Potential Benefits of this pattern
 1. **Separation of Concerns**: The downstream repo can stay focused on it's specific development goals while the submodule handles it's own code.
 This keeps your downstream repo clean and modular.

 2. **Automatic Dependency Syncing with [Renovate](https://github.com/renovatebot/renovate)**: By automating the dependency sync process, whether it's syncing the git submodule, the Containerfile, etc. your downstream repo can always use the latest code from the upstream repo(s), ensuring that your project benefits from new features, bug fixes, and security updates.